sgoendoer/sonic/docs/UserIdentification.md

 # GlobalID

 In SONIC, every user and every platform is identified by a globally unique identifier, the GlobalID.
 GlobalIDs are domain and platform independent and remain unchanged even when a user account is moved to a new domain.
 This way, user accounts can be addressed regardless of where it is actually hosted.
+GlobalIDs are resolved by a DHT-based directory service, the GSLS.

 ## GlobalID creation